 Bhaishajya Chikitsa or Medications

-Minor piles can generally be treated with medication, and other procedures are generally not necessary at all unless the condition is severe.
+Minor piles can generally be treated with medication, and other procedures are not necessary unless the condition is severe.
 In severe cases, procedures are needed in addition to the medication being given.

-The dosha factors into medicinal remedies that are chosen by the practitioner along with any lifestyle or dietary changes that are suggested to avoid piles from recurring.
+The dosha factors into medicinal remedies chosen by the practitioner and any lifestyle or dietary changes suggested to avoid piles from recurring.
 It is best to follow the guidance of the practitioner as some medication may not really be suitable with your dosha.

 Kshara or Herbal Application